Camble/LiveryLink/README.md

 - Fixed socket timeout issue when installing livery for the first time
 - Display DCS server name in status bar when connected
 - Fixed `Value cannot be null` error on upgrade to v0.10.0

-### 0.10.0

-- Added a very early livery browser to the client UI
-- Track when shared liveries were last seen
-- Improved server handshake to ensure client and server versions match
-- Warn if DCS is running when attempting to install the script
-- Fixed an issue with receiving multiple shared liveries
-- Added .tga to the list of allowed file types for installation
-- Improved server connection logic
-- Implemented some missing user options
-- Fixed error when connecting to server
-- Fixed a bug preventing notifications
-- Many other bugfixes and improvements

-### v0.9.0

-- Options window for user customisation
-- Completely reworked notification system
-- Check for updates automatically
-- Fixed only sharing one livery per module

-### 0.8.0

-- Improved upgrade process for new versions
-- Refactored most of the server logic
-- Various bugfixes & server stability changes
-- Fixed auto-launch
-- Improved logging
-- Fixed bug preventing sharing from working

-### v0.7.0

-- Added `config.json` file - created on first run and can be edited in the absence of an options page
-- Added `LiveryCount` and disable auto-download of received packs (downloads with more than one livery)
-- Make use of `Share` option for liveries.
-Defaults are `true` for manual installs, `false` for received liveries
-- Add `DateInstalled` and `DateLastSeen` to `manifest.json`
-- Su-27 liveries now install for J-11A as well
-- Refactored livery sharing between server and clients
-- Fixed install button becoming disabled after an error
-- Fixed "The process cannot access the file because it is being used by another process"
-- Automatically close when DCS exits

 ## Roadmap